Therapists for Veterans in West Virginia

 +6

-Emily's broad spectrum of specialties includes Addiction, Anxiety, Family Relationship Issues, OCD, Self-Esteem and Self-Worth, Depression, Severe Mental Health Disorders, Sleep Hygiene, Understanding the Mind and Body Connection and Trauma.
-She also has experience in treating Eating Disorders.
+Emily's broad spectrum of specialties includes Addiction, Anxiety, OCD, Self-Esteem and Self-Worth, Depression, Sleep Hygiene, Understanding the Mind and Body Connection, addressing and treating Trauma with utilization of EMDR.
+She also has experience in treating Eating Disorders and women's issues in mid-life.
 This wide-reaching skillset ensures that regardless of your struggle, Emily can provide personalized solutions that cater directly to your needs and goals.

 Virtual